Fatboy (EastEnders): Storylines

 When Fatboy is told that he is no longer needed to work at The Queen Victoria public house, he accepts a job at Ian's restaurant as a waiter.
 Denise feels awkward and confesses the truth to Ian, but does not mention Fatboy's name.
 At The Queen Vic, Fatboy consoles Denise when their kiss during the engagement party is revealed.
 Fatboy begins running the car lot in Walford.
 His friendship with Donna Yates (Lisa Hammond) grows and they have a one-night stand, but, feeling it is making their friendship weird, he rejects her afterwards despite her thinking she might have deeper feelings for him.
 Things between them are awkward, and when Donna's foster brother Vincent Hubbard (Richard Blackwood) finds out, he confronts Fatboy and locks him in a cupboard.
 He returns the next day to find that Fatboy has not been discovered, and from how scared Fatboy is, realises something is wrong.
 Fatboy opens up about the fact his mother used to lock him up for extended periods of time, which led to him assuming the comedic persona of "Fatboy".
 Vincent convinces him to use his real name, Arthur, again, and gives him a job as DJ at his bar, The Albert, as long as he no longer puts on a false persona, starting with admitting to Donna that he will now be showing his true self to her.

 Fatboy gets tangled in Vincent's vendetta against the Mitchell family and trying to kill Phil Mitchell (Steve McFadden).
 Fatboy repeatedly tries to convince Vincent to stop, and interrupts Vincent when as he is about to throttle Phil.
 Fed up with his interference, Vincent threatens Fatboy with violence against Dot if he does not leave Walford forever.
 Fatboy tells Dot that he is going to see his father for Christmas and shares a final dinner with her before saying goodbye.
 He confronts Vincent one last time, demanding that he stay away from Dot, and leaves Walford.
-The next day, Vincent discovers Ronnie planned to have him killed and crushed in a car, but asked for the car's driver to be killed, assuming it would be Vincent.
+The next day, Vincent discovers that Ronnie Mitchell (Samantha Womack) planned to have him killed and crushed in a car, but asked for the car's driver to be killed, assuming it would be Vincent.
 Fearing that his mother Claudette Hubbard (Ellen Thomas) has been kidnapped and could possibly be killed, Vincent rushes to the scrapyard to rescue her, only to find Fatboy's phone and necklace amongst some blood in the boot of the crushed car.
 Distraught about Fatboy's apparent death, Vincent tells Ronnie the car was empty and urges Claudette to end their feud with the Mitchells as it has caused Fatboy's death.
 Weeks later, Vincent confronts Claudette, who admits she knew that he would be killed if he was driving, so sent Fatboy instead.
+Ronnie never becomes aware that she caused Fatboy's death.